ethickfox/knowledge-transfer/Software_Architecture/Designing_Data_Intensive_Applications.md

 idea is that they systematically turn random-access writes into sequential writes on disk, which enables higher write throughput due to the performance characteristics of hard drives and SSDs.

+- Backward compatibility - Newer code can read data that was written by older code.
+- Forward compatibility - Older code can read data that was written by newer code.

+These encoding libraries are very convenient, because they allow in-memory objects to be saved and restored with minimal additional code.
+However, they also have a number of deep problems:
+• The encoding is often tied to a particular programming language, and reading the data in another language is very difficult.
+If you store or transmit data in such an encoding, you are committing yourself to your current programming lan‐ guage for potentially a very long time, and precluding integrating your systems with those of other organizations (which may use different languages).
+• In order to restore data in the same object types, the decoding process needs to be able to instantiate arbitrary classes.
+This is frequently a source of security problems [5]: if an attacker can get your application to decode an arbitrary byte sequence, they can instantiate arbitrary classes, which in turn often allows them to do terrible things such as remotely executing arbitrary code [6, 7].
+Versioning data is often an afterthought in these libraries: as they are intended for quick and easy encoding of data, they often neglect the inconvenient prob‐ lems of forward and backward compatibility.
+• Efficiency (CPU time taken to encode or decode, and the size of the encoded structure) is also often an afterthought.
+For example, Java’s built-in serialization is notorious for its bad performance and bloated encoding